google/protobuf-gradle-plugin/README.md

     Android project), so that they can be compiled along with your Java sources.
     - Note if you are generating non-Java/Kotlin source files, they will not be included for compilation automatically, you will need to add them to sources for language-specific compilations.
-See details in [this section](#default-outputs).
+See details in [Default options section](#default-outputs).

 For more information about the Protobuf Compiler, please refer to [Google Developers Site](https://developers.google.com/protocol-buffers/docs/reference/java-generated?csw=1).